Our craft workshops

 These are some of the most frequent questions from our clients and workshop users.
 If you cannot find an answer to your question here, contact us through our form or WhatsApp

-Nothing.
-All materials are included and in the end you get your piece.
-Of course, when choosing your outfit for the day, keep in mind that it could get stained with acrylic paint, which is not easy to remove.
+In this case, you don't need to bring anything.
+All materials are included, and you take your finished piece home.
+However, when choosing your outfit for the day, keep in mind that it might get stained with acrylic paint, which isn't easy to remove.

-If you have already come to our workshops before or if you bring someone else, we will give you a €5 discount, also for your companion.
+In addition, if you have already attended our workshops or if you bring someone else, we will give you a €5 discount, also for your companion.

 Anyone who can dedicate 4 hours straight to delicate manual work can participate.
 Children under 12 years of age must always be accompanied by an adult.
 In the event that a child+companion works on the same piece, a single place is charged.
 If each person wants to work on their own creation, the little one pays half (to benefit the family economy).